 In 1898, a nameless visitor to the Valley described Arizona as, “…a land where a good spring is far better than a gold mine.”
 He was completely right.

-The Arizona rivers, springs and underground water wells have allowed great cities to bloom in the middle of a harsh, sun beaten desert.
-However, over the last few decades those water sources have been rapidly disappearing.
-Now, recent research shows that Arizona citizens are facing serious water shortages and significant decrease in water access in the immediate future.
+The Arizona rivers, springs, and underground water wells have allowed great cities to bloom in the middle of a harsh, sun-beaten desert.
+However, over the last few decades, those water sources have been rapidly disappearing.
+Now, recent research shows that Arizona citizens are facing serious water shortages and a significant decrease in water access in the immediate future.

 Underground Wells and Disappearing Rivers

-Writing for AZ Central, Allison Steinbach brought attention to groundbreaking research done by Laura Condon and Reed Maxwell, two hydrology experts working at the University of Arizona.
-Condon and Maxwell’s study has found a significant link between below ground water pumping and the drying up of above ground water sources.
+Writing for AZ Central, Allison Steinbach brought attention to groundbreaking research was done by Laura Condon and Reed Maxwell, two hydrology experts working at the University of Arizona.
+Condon and Maxwell’s study has found a significant link between groundwater pumping and the drying up of the above groundwater sources.
 In short, the study finds that one of the reasons our rivers have been drying can be traced to the massive water that is retrieved from underground wells.